garcane/garcane/README.md

 A dedicated self-taught programmer, holding a first-class honours degree in Biochemistry.
 Now aspiring to transition into a career in software engineering or data science.

 # 💫 About Me:
-<br>    🌱 I’m currently learning more in-depth about relational databases (PostgreSQL) and Java<br>    🤔 I’m looking for help entry/internship-level roles in software<br>    📫 How to reach me https://www.linkedin.com/in/george-appeah/<br>
+<br>    🌱 I’m currently learning more in-depth about relational databases (PostgreSQL) and Java<br>    🤔 I’m looking for help entry/internship-level roles in software engineering or data science <br>    📫 How to reach me https://www.linkedin.com/in/george-appeah/<br>

 ## 🌐 Socials: